DTUWindEnergy/WindEnergyToolbox/docs/howto-make-dlcs.md

 retrieve the remaining loads defining the load state occurring at the same instant.
 The outer list is used to specify sensors at different locations.
-The default values for the blade envelopes are used to compute the Mx-My envelopes and retrieve the Mz-Fx-Fy-Fz loads occuring at the same moment.
+The default values for the blade envelopes are used to compute the Mx-My envelopes and retrieve the Mz-Fx-Fy-Fz loads occurring at the same moment.

 Debugging